bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ### Column: Id

-The column contains a column identifier for the datafile column being described.
+The `Id` column contains a column identifier for the datafile column being described.
 Column identifiers are strings.
 To cater for pre-existing RADx study data we do not impose any restrictions on the format or characters that make up a column identifier.
 Column identifiers may, for example, contain spaces.

 For a given row, the value in this column is REQUIRED and MUST NOT be empty.

 ### Column: Label

-This column contains a presentation label for the datafile column being described.
+The `Label` column contains a presentation label for the datafile column being described.
 Labels are strings.

-For a given row, the value of this column is optional but recommended.
+For a given row, the value of this column is OPTIONAL but recommended.

 ### Column: Description

-This value of this column contains a description of datafile column being described.
+The `Description` column contains a description of datafile column being described.
 In the case where data represents the response to survery questions, the description is equal to the text of the question that was asked.

-For a given row, the value of this column is optional.
+For a given row, the value of this column is OPTIONAL.

 ### Column: Required

-The value of this column specified whether a data-value is required in a datafile  may contain true, false or be empty.
+The `Required` column specifies whether a datafile value is required and may contain `true`, `false` or be empty.
+An empty value is assumed to be false.

 ### Column: Datatype

-The value of this column is a datatype name.
+The `Datatype` column contains a datatype name.
 Possible values are drawn from the set of [XML schema datatype](https://www.w3.org/TR/xmlschema-2/) names extended with a few datatype names that cover US date formats that are present in RADx data and also ontology terms.
 We use XML Schema Datatypes because this a set of datatypes with precisely defined syntax and semantics.

 If an enumeration is supplied to provide a list of controlled values the the data type should be set as the datatype of the values in the enumeration.
 See the description of [Column 7 (Column H): Enumeration](#column-7-column-h-enumeration).